 (A) law enforcement agencies, jails or other detention facilities, magistrates, courts, prosecuting attorneys, correctional facilities, central state depositories of criminal records, and other officials or agencies or other entities of this state or of any political subdivision of this state;

-(B) central federal depositories of criminal records that the person has reason to believe have records or files that are subject to expunction; and compensation criminal history record information that the person has reason to believe have information relating to records or files that are subject to expunction.

-(C) private entities that compile and disseminate for
+(B) central federal depositories of criminal records that the person has reason to believe have records or files that are subject to expunction; and (C) private entities that compile and disseminate for all:

 Sec.
 2a.